OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 Any questions/comments/feedback/discussion can be posted on the OHDSI Developer Forum: <http://forums.ohdsi.org/c/developers>

-# Using the Application Functions
+# Using the application functions

 ## Specifying the Location of Source Data